vishaldhiman28/React-and-Django-Based-Smart-OCR/README.md

 # React-and-Django-Based-Smart-OCR
-Trying to develop a smart OCR using Computer Vision and Image Processing Techniques.
+Development in Process:::: A smart OCR using Computer Vision and Image Processing Techniques.

 image_process.py implements receipt processing and extracting text form script